arakoodev/arakoo-docs.github.io/_posts/chain-of-thought-llm.md

+﻿---
+title: Why chain-of-thought is the most important innovation in Large Language Models.
+date: 2023-04-1
+author: Admin
+excerpt: A key innovation in LLMs is the concept of chain-of-thought, which allows models to comprehend and generate text more coherently
+layout: post
+permalink: /chain-of-thought-llm
+category:
+  - LLM
+tags:
+  -
+---

 # Why chain-of-thought is the most important innovation in Large Language Models

 Large Language Models (LLMs) have revolutionized the landscape of Natural Language Processing and Artificial Intelligence.
 These models, like GPT-3 and BERT, have demonstrated exceptional capabilities in understanding and generating human-like text.
 A key innovation in LLMs is the concept of chain-of-thought, which allows models to comprehend and generate text more coherently.
 In this article, we explore the importance of chain-of-thought in LLMs and its potential applications, while discussing the role of tools like Arakoo EdgeChains in dealing with their complexity.